 With a rental, as long as the supplier is a Medicare-enrolled “participating” supplier who accepts assignment, you will pay a monthly 20% co-payment of the Medicare-approved price for the equipment, and your deductible.

 What coverage do you get with Medicare Advantage Plans ?

-With enrollment in a Medicare Advantage Plan you are covered for all the same medical services, supples and equipment that Medicare Parts A and B cover, and sometimes a few extra services.
+With enrollment in a Medicare Advantage Plan, you are covered for all the same medical services, supplies and equipment that Medicare Parts A and B cover, and sometimes a few extra services.